devjwsong/lstm-bayesian-optimization-pytorch/README.md

 # sentiment-classfication
-Sentiment Classification with simple LSTM (Pytorch)
+This is a simple application of LSTM to sentiment classification task in Pytorch.